Structure & Reactivity

 NMR8.
 Chemical Shift in Proton Spectra

-The trends here are exactly the same as in carbon spectra.
+The trends here are exactly the same as in carbon spectra, if you have already seen 13C NMR spectrscopy.
 Wherever the carbon goes, it takes the proton with it.
-Proton spectra are only around 10 ppm wide, compared to the 200 ppm of carbon spectra, so by analogy with carbon spectra,
+Proton spectra are only around 10 ppm wide, compared to the 200 ppm of carbon spectra, so the numbers are not the same, but the general trends are.

 So, in the spectrum of hexane (CH3CH2CH2CH2CH2CH3) all of the hydrogens are on sp3 or tetrahedral carbons.
 They all show up below 5 ppm.
 There are no electronegative atoms around, so they are even further upfield, at 1 ppm.